KKN di Desa Penari

 KKN di Desa Penari (lit.
 'KKN in the Dancer's Village') is a 2022 Indonesian supernatural horror film directed by Awi Suryadi, based on a viral Twitter thread of the same name (later rewritten as a novel) by SimpleMan, produced by MD Pictures and its subsidiary, Pichouse Films.
 This film stars Tissa Biani, Adinda Thomas, and Achmad Megantara.
 This film released on April 30, 2022, after several delays due to the COVID-19 pandemic.
 Upon its release, it became the highest-grossing film in Indonesian history, but on June 1, 2025, the record was broken by the film Jumbo.

+An extended version subtitled Luwih Dowo Luwih Medeni was released on December 29, 2022.
 A prequel titled Badarawuhi di Desa Penari was released in 2024.

 Plot

 In 2009, six university students—Nur, Widya, Ayu, Bima, Anton, and Wahyu—participated in a community service project (KKN) in a remote village in East Java.
-However, they are unaware that the village they choose is far from ordinary.
-The village head, Pak Prabu, warns them not to cross the forbidden gate that separates the village from the forest known as Tapak Tilas.
-A few days into their stay, the six students begin experiencing strange events.
+Upon arrival, the village head, Pak Prabu, warns them not to cross a forbidden gate separating the village from a forest area known as Tapak Tilas.
+Despite initially settling into village life, the students soon begin experiencing disturbing supernatural events.

-While Nur and Widya are about to bathe, they are haunted by a black figure and a woman dressed in traditional Javanese dance attire.
-On the second night, Widya is possessed and performs a Javanese dance, but fails to recall it after regaining consciousness.
-Nur, who frequently experiences headaches since the KKN began, visits Mbah Buyut, the village shaman.
-After being offered a cup of coffee, Nur faints while Mbah Buyut performs a ritual to calm the spirit of an old woman who follows Nur wherever she goes.
-The next day, Mbah Buyut offers the same coffee to Widya, Ayu, and Wahyu.
-When Widya remarks that the coffee tastes sweet, Mbah Buyut tells her that the coffee is actually bitter, and the reason Widya tasted it as sweet is because she is being targeted by a supernatural entity.

-From the moment he sets foot in the village, Bima becomes withdrawn and often disappears in the middle of the night.
-Anton hears a woman's voice coming from Bima's room and finds offerings under his bed.
-One day, Nur catches Bima and Ayu arguing over a bracelet that Ayu was supposed to give to Widya.
-That same day, the joglo house where the students are staying is suddenly raided by villagers who inexplicably see Widya as a snake.
-In response, Pak Prabu suggests they end their KKN activities, but Ayu insists they continue.
-Meanwhile, Widya and Wahyu get lost in the forest after their motorcycle breaks down while they are shopping in town.
-They meet an old man who directs them to a Javanese dance performance.
-They are given food before returning, but upon arrival, the food turns out to be a monkey's corpse.